python/cpython/Doc/howto/descriptor.rst

 was assigned to.
 When a new class is created, the :class:`type` metaclass scans the dictionary of the new class.
 If any of the entries are descriptors and if they define :meth:`__set_name__`, that method is called with two arguments.
-The *owner* is the class where the descriptor is used, the *name* is class variable the descriptor was assigned to.
+The *owner* is the class where the descriptor is used, and the *name* is the class variable the descriptor was assigned to.

 The implementation details are in :c:func:`type_new()` and :c:func:`set_names()` in :source:`Objects/typeobject.c`.